pdewacht/s2ptools/s2ppatch/README.md

 - Games that use the Miles Audio Interface Library (both 16-bit and 32-bit).

+- Rise of the Triad and other games using the Apogee Sound System:
+ Duke Nukem 3d, Shaddow Warrior (shareware), Blood and more

 - Most Sierra games, except for the oldest ones.

 For Miles & Sierra games, the file to be patched is the MIDI